ashawkey/note/vision/camera_view_projection.md

+### Model Transformation

+It transform the object from its local coordinate system to the world coordinate system.

+Usually this transformation is pre-applied to the model, so we don't use it here.

 ### View/Camera Transformation

 It transform both the camera and objects, until **the camera is at the origin, up at Y axis and look at -Z axis.** (from world coordinate system to camera coordinate system)